 Death Valley October Packing List

-- food and snacks
+- plenty of food and snacks

 - baby wipes (I never road trip without them)